sfu-discourse-lab/SOCC/README.md

 ## <a name="negation"></a>SFU negation corpus
 The negation annotations were performed using WebAnno.
 You can see [WebAnno server installation instructions](https://github.com/sfu-discourse-lab/WebAnno) on our GitHub page.

 The guidelines directory contains a full description of the annotation guidelines.
 The annotations are made available as a project in .tsv files from WebAnno.

 The WebAnno directory is structured in folders.
 Each folder is named with a comment ID (the same as in the raw corpus), and inside is a .tsv file with the annotations.
 The annotations were exported from WebAnno in CoNLL format.
 The annotations can be viewed from the .tsv files using a document viewer, and can also be imported back into WebAnno, a process which we detail in the WebAnno instructions (see link above).

 ## <a name="appraisal"></a>SFU Appraisal corpus

 The Appraisal annotations were performed using WebAnno.
-You can see [WebAnno server installation instructions](https://github.com/sfu-discourse-lab/WebAnno) on our GitHub page.
 The structure of the corpus is identical to that of the negation corpus.
+Guidelines for Appraisal annotation are available in the guidelines directory.